-- ► Since the algorithm seems to be so robust, it would be reasonable to test it with new combinations of 2D regions and motifs. - ▶ Though 1D patterns are not very interesting, and the motifs of 3D patterns block views of the interior, still there may be interesting 3D patterns to be discovered. - ▶ We have displayed two patterns that are periodic, and thus tile the plane.
-Such a tiling would have the simplest plane symmetry group p1 (or o in Conway notation).
-It would also seem possible to create locally fractal patterns having global symmetries of the other 16 plane symmetry groups using our techniques. - ▶ There are a few things that can be proved mathematically about these patterns, but there are a number of conjectures that have yet to be proved such as the non-halting of the 2D algorithm for reasonable values of c and N.
+- We would like to obtain more fractal, but regular patterns that we could approximate with our algorithm and see if the high c values approach the fractal dimension of the regular pattern. - ► We have shown a pattern that is periodic with p6mm symmetry, and thus can tile the plane.
+It would also seem possible to create locally fractal patterns having global symmetries of the other plane symmetry groups using our techniques. - There are a few things that can be proved mathematically about these patterns, but there are a number of conjectures that have yet to be proved.